gublan24/Lab5_ProdcutCatalog/README.md

 # ProdcutCatalog

 There are some depedencies needed to be imported/fixed to do lab 5.
+I am sharing my files.